AI4SIM/model-collection/README.md

 This project contains a collection of models developed by the Atos AI4sim R&D team and is intended for research purposes.
 The current workflow is based entirely on NumPy, PyTorch, Dask and Lightning.
 Domain-specific librairies can be added, like PyTorch Geometric for graph neural networks.

-**The repository is organized as a collection of independant model implementation for various use-cases (UC).
-You will thus find a lot of duplicated code, because the focus has been made on the projects content.
+**The repository is organized as a collection of independant model implementation for various use-cases.
+You will thus find a lot of duplicated code, because the focus has been made on the model projects content.
 Nevertheless the CI/CD and development tools have been mutualized.**

 This project is licensed under the [APACHE 2.0 license.](http://www.apache.org/licenses/LICENSE-2.0)